Set Up a Payment Plan with the IRS to Spread Out Your Payments

 Upon receiving the IRS response, your tax attorney will discuss your options based on the IRS decision.
 You may qualify for:

-What is an Installment Agreement (or Payment Plan)?
+What is an IRS Installment Agreement (or Payment Plan)?

-At its most basic, an Installment Agreement is basically an agreement with the IRS to pay back the outstanding tax debt that you have over time, instead of all at once.
+At its most basic, an IRS Installment Agreement is basically an agreement with the Internal Revenue Service to pay back the outstanding tax debt that you have over time, instead of all at once.
 These payments can be spaced out over years, and at a reasonable amount that you can afford, so that your quality of life isn’t significantly reduced as a result of becoming compliant again.

 How Much Time Do I Have to Pay?